SpektraSystems/MCW-Cognitive-services-and-deep-learning/Hands-on lab/lab-overview.md

 ![The High-level architectural solution begins with a Claim, which us submitted for processing using a notebook in Azure Databricks.
 This notebook coordinates the calls to Computer Vision, Text Analytics, and Containerized Services, which includes a Classification Service and a Summary Service that both processes claim text.](media/image2.jpg 'High-level architectural solution')

+Now, click on the **Next** from lower right corner of your lab guide page to Begin the lab.